DRCOMPUTER60290/Courrier-Expert/README.md

 ## Letter generation API

 Letters are generated using a remote service hosted at `https://assistant-backend-yrbx.onrender.com`.
-The app sends the letter type, recipient information and form data to the endpoint `/generate-letter`.
+The app sends a single `prompt` string to the endpoint `/api/generate-letter`.
+The prompt contains the full text of the letter to be refined by ChatGPT.
 The server returns the letter content in a formal style with a header and signature.
 If the request fails, an error message is displayed to the user.